Driscoll Lab

 A PEGDA/PEGMEA hydrogel rupturing due to imbibement-induced stresses.
 Our work identified a new control parameter for this complex rupture process, illustrating the importance of considering dynamically changing material propoerties.

+Solids can break in many ways, from slow, plastic deformation to rapid and catastrophic shattering.
 A material's response to forcing is ultimately controlled by its structure, although these connections are not always well understood, especially in soft materials.
 Fracture offers a unique way to probe a material; how something falls apart can reveal what was holding it together.